QuTech-Delft/OpenQL/docs/classical_instructions.rst

 Classical gates are scheduled based on their operands and duration.
 The ``cycle`` attribute reflects the cycle in which the gate is executed, as usual.

+Scheduling of classical instructions is assigning cycle values to these so that the register dependences of these are guaranteed to be met (ordinary scheduler); when resource constraints would be involved, those should be adhered to as well (rcscheduler).
+The ``cycle_time`` would have to be the greatest common divider of the ``duration`` of all gates, classical and quantum.

+Classical instructions may depend on quantum gates when they retrieve the result of measurement.
+Quantum gates may have a control dependence on classical code because of a conditional branch; with immediate feedback, in which a single gate is performed conditionally on the value of a classical register, there also is a dependence of a quantum gate on a classically computed value.

+From these dependences, an exact cycle value of the start of execution of each gate can be computed, relative to the start of execution of a kernel/circuit.
+Any constraints (maximum number of classical instructions to start in one cycle, maximum number of quantum gates to start in one cycle, overlapping resource uses) have to encoded in resources which are then adhered to by the rcscheduler.

 .. _classical_input_external_representation: